UsamaSaleem14/workflow-backend/README.md

 - **express** (Version 4.18.2): A fast, unopinionated, minimalist web framework for Node.js.

 - **mysql2** (Version 3.6.1): A MySQL client library for Node.js that provides easy access to MySQL databases.

+### Database Setup

+Open MySQL Workbench: Launch MySQL Workbench if it's not already open.

+Connect to a MySQL Server: Connect to the MySQL server where you want to import the database.

+Import the Database:

+- In the top menu, click on "Server" and then select "Data Import" from the dropdown menu.

+- In the "Data Import/Restore" wizard that appears, select the "Import from Self-Contained File" option.
+Click the "..." button to browse and select the SQL file that contains your database data and structure.
+You ca find the sql file in the database directory of this application

+- Choose the "Default Target Schema" or select a specific schema from the dropdown where you want to import the data.

+- Under the "Import Progress" tab, you can review the import options and configurations.
+Make sure they match your needs.

+- Click the "Start Import" button to begin the database import process.

+Monitor the Import Progress: MySQL Workbench will display the progress of the import operation.
+You can see information about the tables being created and data being inserted.

+Completion: Once the import is complete, you should see a success message indicating that the process finished without errors.

+Verify the Imported Database: In the "Navigator" panel, expand the schema where you imported the database.
+You should now see the imported tables and data.

+After importing make sure to update the database related configurations in the `.env` file in this project

 ### Folder Structure